Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

   expulsion, the underlying anxiety related to their intimacy and potential divine consequences remains a potential source of future worry, though it's currently compartmentalized.

-**Key Relationship State (As of Day 10 Evening):** Officially Goddess and Familia Child, but fundamentally an * *intensely loving, committed, and physically intimate partnership**.
+**Key Relationship State (As of Day 10 Evening):** Officially Goddess and Familia Child, but fundamentally an intensely loving, committed, and physically intimate partnership.
 They share deep trust, vulnerability, successes, and anxieties.
 Hestia is deeply in love, possessive, incredibly proud, and increasingly comfortable initiating closeness, though still navigating lingering shyness and the potential implications of divine rules.
 They are 'Us', actively building their life and future together.